-BILLING:
+BILLING: Billing statements will be generated monthly unless otherwise designated in the rate schedule.
+Accounts billed monthly are referred to as traditional postpaid billing accounts, or Postpaid.

-- 1. Billing statements will be billed monthly, unless otherwise designated in the rate schedule. - 2.
-Final Billing: It is the responsibility of the customer to notify the District in advance of the date electric service is to be disconnected.
-The District will, as nearly as possible, read the meter(s) on the date requested, but a delay of up to 5 days may occur.
+For a final billing, it is the responsibility of the customer to notify the District in advance of the date electric service is to be disconnected.
+The District will, as nearly as possible, read the meter(s) on the date requested.
 The customer is responsible for all power consumed until a final meter reading can be obtained.
 The District reserves the right to estimate the final meter reading.